 A1.2.
 The protocol allows for an authentication and authorization procedure, where necessary.

-There are often conditions of access to software, for instance a license or requirement for payment.
+There are often conditions of access to software, for instance a requirement for payment.
 This procedure may be a manual one, for instance requiring the signing of a non-disclosure agreement or software having an embargo period.
 It may also include things such as requiring a license server to be contacted.

 A2.
 Metadata are accessible, even when the software is no longer available.